ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 </layout>
 ```

-^
-We can include rudimentary evaluation statements in our data binding statements to check for the properties of classes, such as the number of items in a list.

-^
-But that wouldn't be enough here, since we'd want to make sure that the empty text isn't shown to the user whilst the view is loading new data.
+^ - Data Binding allows evaluation statements in binding expressions.

+^ - Would also show when state is loading.

 ---